jauderho/awesome-ai-docker/README.md

 # Awesome AI Docker

 A curated list of containerized AI tools.
-Keep your base environment clean!
+Keep your base environment pristine!